tobymurray/midi-silence-trimmer/README.md

 # MIDI Silence Trimmer

-A Rust program to trim silence in MIDI files (by modifying the delta time of the first note).
+A Rust program to trim silence in MIDI files (by modifying the delta time of the first note and end of track event).

 ## Overview

+This program:

-This program reads a MIDI file, identifies the position of the first played note in the track, and trims the silence by setting the delta time of the note event to 0.
-The modified MIDI file is then written to the specified output path.
+- reads a MIDI file
+- identifies the first played note in the track
+- identifies the end of track event
+- trims the silence by setting the delta time of the note and end of track event to 0
+- writes out the modified MIDI file to the specified output path

 ## Usage